scellecs/morpeh/README.md

 ```

 #### 🔖 Stash
-A type that contains components data.
+A type that stores components data.

 ```c#
 var healthStash = this.World.GetStash<HealthComponent>();